Becksteinlab/MDAnalysis-workshop/_sources/atomgroups.txt

         theta = np.arccos(
         return np.rad2deg(theta)

-   Write the function in a file :file:`adk.py` and use :program:`ipython` :code:`%run adk.py` to load the function while working on it.
+   Write the function to file :file:`adk.py` and inside :program:`ipython` run the file with :code:`%run adk.py` to load the function while working on it.

    Test it on the AdK simulation (actually, the first frame)::